pauladaly/pands-project/README.md

 ![](Images/ShapeResult.PNG)

 ### 4.3.2 The Data
-To get an idea of what the data set looked like I wanted to view the column names, the types of species within the dataset and I wanted to take a look at the data set in a table view for the first 30 data set entries, to do this the code I used was.
+To get an idea of what the data set looked like I wanted to view the column names, the types of species within the dataset and I wanted to take a look at the data set in a table view for the first 30 data set entries and for a random sample of 20 entires.
+To get this information I ran the following code to get the outputs.

 **Column Names within the data set**